 Some families are comfortable having late nights on special summer evenings, other are not.
 Some families are comfortable having late naps and late bedtimes, and others like the earlier naps and earlier bedtimes.
 Know what keeps you sane as a parent and don’t worry about what others are doing.

-7. Keep safe.
-Of course staying safe in the summer is a consideration for every person and their families.
+Of course, staying safe in the summer is a consideration for every person and their families.
 Here are some areas directly related to sleep:

 - For outdoor napping use bug repellant, sun protection, including proper clothing and sunscreen, and keep everyone hydrated.